Foundation / Corporation

 Rochester Area Community Foundation - Bullis Fund

-Grants starting at $5,000 to New York nonprofits for programs and projects that directly or indirectly benefit those living in southwest Wayne County.
+Grants starting at $5,000 to New York nonprofits for programs and projects that benefit those living in southwest Wayne County.
 Special consideration will be given to services provided to residents of Macedon and the communities within the Palmyra-Macedon School District.

-Funding Criteria - All criteria must be met for a request to be considered.
+The following criteria must be met for a request to be considered.
+Applications must:

 - Show how the project/program provides direct or indirect benefit to residents of southwest Wayne County;